notofonts/noto-docs/src/miniarticles/NotoSerifThai.md

 # Noto Serif Thai

-Noto Serif Thai is a serif design for texts in the Thai script.
+Noto Serif Thai is a modulated (“serif”) design for texts in the Thai script.

 Noto Serif Thai has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters from the Unicode block Thai.